-Outdoor Health and Safety Considerations
+Outdoor Safety and Health Considerations

 1) Hot weather: While Phoenix is running the highs on the dry heat, many places in the country are also known for humidity.
 Mind the weather and weather advisories from local weather authorities before heading out for the day.
 Try to schedule clients before the heat of the day in the morning or towards the evening as it’s cooling off.
-If night-time is an option, go for it!
+If nighttime is an option, go for it!
 Many locales have well-lit city parks that can be utilized after hours or even tennis courts that aren’t being used.

 2) Inclement weather: It’s always good to be aware if a storm is coming.
 At best, these can be a nuisance like a light sprinkle, making it unsafe to run or making fitness equipment slippery, or at worst, a major outdoor safety concern.
 You don’t want to be caught in a tropical storm, hurricane, blizzard (winter), tornado, etc.